-As of March 31, 2018, the Company had cash and cash equivalents of \$28.3 million.
+As of June 30, 2018, the Company had cash and cash equivalents of \$22.5 million.
 The Company continues to analyze various alternatives, including strategic and refinancing alternatives, asset sales and mergers and acquisitions.
-The Company's future success depends on its ability to raise capital and/or implement the various strategic alternatives discussed above.
+The Company's future success depends on its ability to raise additional capital and/or implement the various strategic alternatives discussed above.
 The Company cannot be certain that these initiatives or raising additional capital, whether through selling additional debt or equity securities or obtaining a line of credit or other loan, will be available to it or, if available, will be on terms acceptable to the Company.
 If the Company issues additional securities to raise funds, these securities may have rights, preferences, or privileges senior to those of its common stock, and the Company's current stockholders may experience dilution.
-If the Company is unable to obtain funds when needed or on acceptable terms, the Company may be required to curtail its current development programs, cut operating costs, forego future development and other opportunities and may need to seek bankruptcy protection.
+If the Company is unable to obtain funds when needed or on acceptable terms, the Company then may be unable to complete the development of Twirla, and may also be required to further cut operating costs, forego future development and other opportunities and may need to seek bankruptcy protection.

-The unaudited financial statements as of March 31, 2018 have been prepared under the assumption that the Company will continue as a going concern for the next 12 months.
+The unaudited financial statements as of June 30, 2018 have been prepared under the assumption that the Company will continue as a going concern for the next 12 months.
 The Company's ability to continue as a going concern is dependent upon its uncertain ability to obtain additional equity and/or debt financing and reduce expenditures.
-The accompanying financial statements as of March 31, 2018 do not include any adjustments that might result from the outcome of this uncertainty.
+The accompanying financial statements as of June 30, 2018 do not include any adjustments that might result from the outcome of this uncertainty.